-* My understanding is that including an AM tuner in a compact device is not only difficult, due to the need of a bulky "loop stick antenna", but the extremely directional pickup (also due to the loopstick) and AM radio's inherent vulnerability to noise and hum --are simply unacceptable in a mobile device.
+* It's my understanding that including an AM tuner in a compact device is not only difficult, due to the need of a bulky "loop stick antenna", but that the loop stick's directional pickup, plus an AM radio's inherent vulnerability to noise and hum, are simply unacceptable in a mobile device.
 (Car radios use a large, non-directional antenna, perhaps built into the windshield.)

-* We have precious resources in today's audio media: the opportunities they afford us to stay on top of current events, commentary/editorials, political and other cultural developments, literature (old and new) as "audio books", music and poetry.
-When I'm doing such scut work as manually surfacing an optical component, cutting the grass (while wearing -38dB muffs plus ear plugs) and scraping paint --I can absorb a wide array of wisdom, opinion and information (mostly as downloaded MP3 PODcasts, of course).
+* We have precious resources in today's audio media: in the opportunities they afford us to stay on top of current events, commentary/editorials, political and other cultural developments, literature (old and new) as "audio books", music and poetry.
+When I'm doing such scut work as manually surfacing an optical component, cutting the grass (while wearing -38dB muffs plus ear plugs) and scraping paint --I can absorb a wide array of wisdom, opinion and information --mostly as downloaded MP3 PODcasts, via my cheap little MP3 player.

 * Keep an eye on library book sales as they bail out of audio cassettes.
-You'll find plenty of fiction and you might find a still current college level literature course for a dollar or two --one which would cost hundred$ to buy new on CDs.
+You'll find plenty of fiction and you might find a still current, college level, literature or other course for a dollar or two --one which would cost hundred$ to buy new on CDs.
 (And: you can get a deluxe cassette player at the Goodwill store for just a few dollars more.)

 ** The main problem is finding enough appropriate time for listening to it all.
 If I'm doing anything which requires alertness and/or thought, there's no point in listening to a spoken word PODcast.
-A secondary problem lies in getting at a particular audio program or piece of music that you're interested in, perhaps due to price and download pay walls.
-Day-to-day news broadcast programs and live talk shows might require you to endure mind numbing, insultingly stupid, repetitive commercials --the alternative being pay walls around commercial-free, PODcast content, the sharing of which is in turn restricted by claims of copyright (--some of which hurdles are being addressed by the Creative Commons movement --with my deep gratitude).
+A secondary problem lies in getting at a particular audio program or piece of music that you're interested in, perhaps due to download pay walls.
+Day-to-day, live, radio news broadcasts and live talk shows might require you to endure mind numbing, insultingly stupid, repetitive commercials --should you decline pay walls around their commercial-free PODcast versions --the sharing of which is in turn restricted by claims of copyright.
+(There are exceptions.)

-* The available personal tools of change are mainly the pressures of our patronage, the marketplace, and becoming more aware of what choices are already available to the listener/consumer.
-These tools might make little difference to the world of media, but they can make an effective and immediate difference for the individual. ("With it" young readers of this page are probably more aware of notebook/i-pad/smart phone options than I am and can run circles around barriers to and burdens upon cultural content.)
+* The available personal tools of change are mainly the pressure of our collective patronage in the marketplace, and becoming more aware of what alternative choices are already available to the listener/consumer.
+These tools might make little difference to the world of media, but they can make an effective and immediate difference for the aware individual. ("With it" young readers of this page are more aware of smart-phone, notebook/i-pad/i-tunes and Spotify type options than I am and can run circles around barriers to and burdens upon cultural content.)

-The other is a straight-forward product to buy
+* There's a straight-forward product to buy from Sharper

 --a programmable AM, FM, Short-wave radio/recorder for $59.99 (which sounds like a good value).

-Recording, capturing or copying digital content --as digital media, is often facilitated as an MP3 download --to your computer or MP3 player device.
-There are a ton of software options for doing that, including automatic applications for smart phones, i-PODs, and advanced MP3 players.
-After learning to reflexively operate the controls, fast forwarding such a digital device might become practical.
+* Recording, capturing or copying digital content --as digital media, as is often facilitated by an available MP3 download (a PODcast) --to your computer, smartphone, or other MP3 player device.
+There are a ton of software options for doing that, including automatic download applications for smart phones, i-PODs, and advanced MP3 players.
+After learning to reflexively operate the controls and fast forwarding, such a digital device becomes practical.

 I manually download what interests me (using a Chromebook), then transfer it to and play it on a simple (think I paid $15, years ago) MP3 device, which holds a caboodle of files and remembers where I last left off.
-(My MP3 player's fast forward sucks, however, so be sure to check that feature before you buy your own device.
-A small "graphic user interface" helps a lot.)
+(My MP3 player's fast forward sucks, however, so be sure to check that feature before you buy a player.
+A small "graphic user interface" helps.)

-(say) 50 megabytes of audio over public WiFi --and you want a strong, near-by signal so your download doesn't get interrupted/delayed.
+~ For downloading (say) a 50 megabytes of audio over public WiFi, you want a strong, near-by signal so your download doesn't get interrupted/delayed.

 * Were it necessary to simply silence those blocks as quiet time, they might be spent thinking (oh my!) or talking to a friend about the program content you were listening to.
 "Muzak" type background music vendors long ago realized how much more pleasing and effective their content was if rather long pauses were periodically included.
-Those long blabbering commercial breaks might be just the ticket for an ideal program break --if they can be easily and methodically silenced.
+Those long blabbering commercial breaks might be just the ticket for an ideal program break --if they could be easily and methodically silenced.

 However: my problem with simply turning off the radio during commercials is that I quickly get into some other interest and usually forget to turn it back on again.
 A simple "back on" timer function is exactly what's needed.

-Howsabout a semi-automatic radio commercial termination and restart system --?
+So how about that: a semi-automatic, radio commercial termination and restart system --?

-** I think the radio broadcast industry has long passed up on a precious opportunity by not promoting what I call a "magazine format^" for commercial content.
+** I think the radio broadcast industry has long passed up on a precious opportunity by not promoting what I call a "magazine format" for commercial content.
 Think about it: although newspapers and magazines charge plenty to carry ads, the reader does not have to read them (choice: an A-mazing concept!) --unless s/he is interested.
-Radio stations and programs would be far more popular (particularly with upscale demographics) if the repeat-repeat stupefying commercials could be easily silenced.
+Radio stations and programs would be far more popular (particularly with upscale demographics) if repeat, stupefying commercials could be easily silenced.